 Notebook entry

-53 reports given, conversation with dinar, conversation with the major, Dr.'s birthday.
+53 reports given, conversation with dinar, conversation with the

 Journal entry

+because I didn't have so much to catch up on.
 I took Dinar to lunch.
 He spoke to me about how bad he felt about how the Gunny treated him.
 I told him everything I could think of.
 Gunny's omnidirectional hatred because of his failed marriage, poor relationship with his daughters, the rejection of the USMC.
 I told him how we couldn't touch the Gunny because he had reached sanctuary, and how Dinar shouldn't take these things personally.
 I told him how other people see what they are expecting to see and therefore see a lazy Afghan when they look at the linguists because that is what they expect.
 I told him how to try to turn the other cheek, I talked about Job, I talked about persecution even unto death, and that is where I had to stop.
 I felt really bad for him.

 He's like. "you know how it makes me feel when educated marines (12th grade education) say that "I hate this country, I hate all of the lazy fuckers in it.
 Do you know how much of my family I risk to be here?
 Do you know how much I am reviled by the Taliban.
 I don't want to complain to the boss because I don't want to be weak, and because he alreday has a million problems with the general.
 Just sometime, when Col Schmitt asks, how things are going with the team I want to tell him the truth, but instead I tell him, it's all great, sir."